Understanding C# If-Else Statements: A Beginner's Guide

 }

-If the user said ‘yes’, then the code inside the if statement will display a message offering a lump of cheese.
-If the user responds with anything other than ‘yes’, then in else block "Here is a lump of coal" statement works offering a lump of coal.
+If the user said ‘yes’, the code inside the if statement will display a message offering a lump of cheese.
+If the user responds with anything other than ‘yes’, then the else block will output "Here is a lump of coal."

 Case Sensitivity Issue